gauripowale/dcos-website/src/releases/1.10-beta1/notes.md

 ## Marathon Networking API Changes in 1.5
 The networking section of the Marathon API has changed significantly in version 1.5.
 Marathon can still accept requests using the 1.4 version of the API, but it will always reply with the 1.5 version of the app definition.
 This will break tools that consume networking-related fields of the service definition.
 [View the documentation](https://github.com/mesosphere/marathon/blob/2a7f22c6f34e911cec2a1365428809c12203eb34/docs/docs/upgrade/network-api-migration.md). <!-- linking to the marathon doc until I port the relevant information to the dc/os site -->

-## TLS 1.0 is no longer enabled by default in Admin Router.
-TLS 1.0 no longer meets common minimum security requirements.
-To use TLS 1.0, set `adminrouter_tls_1_0_enabled` to `true` in your `config.yaml` at install time.
-The default is `false`.

 <!-- relevant to beta 2
 ## Latest version of Marathon-LB is required for 1.10